DinoChiesa/jwt-webtool/README.md

    RSA (RS256, RS384, RS512, PS256, PS384, PS512) or HMAC algorithms (HS256,
    HS384, HS512).

- - For encrypted JWT, it handles JWT that use RSA keys, and RSA algorithms (RSA-OAEP, RSA-OAEP-256), as well as the PBES2 algorithms.
-It does not support other alg types for encrypted JWT, such as "dir" or any of the key-wrapping algorithms.
-It supports all types of enc.
+ - For encrypted JWT, specifically for key encryption, it handles JWT that use RSA keys and RSA algorithms (RSA-OAEP, RSA-OAEP-256), JWT that use EC keys and various ECDH algorithms (ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A256KW) as well as JWT that use the PBES2 algorithms.
+It does not currently support the "dir" alg type.
+It supports all types of enc algorithms.

  - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
 Nor will it check